theintern/intern/docs/configuration.md

 <!-- vim-markdown-toc -->

 Intern is configured with a standard JavaScript object.
 This object may contain properties applicable to either environment that Intern can run in (Node or browser).
 Config properties may be set via a file, the command line, browser query args, or an environment variable.
 All of these methods use the same basic syntax and provide the same capabilities.
-Assuming Intern is being run with the default [Node runner](./running.md#node) or [browser runner](./running.md#browser) and without a `config` argument, configuration informatioon will be read from an `intern.json` file in the project root.
+Assuming Intern is being run with the default [Node runner](./running.md#node) or [browser runner](./running.md#browser) and without a `config` argument, Intern will attempt to load configuration informatioon from an `intern.json` file in the project root.

 Wherever config property values come from, the executor will validate and normalize them into a canonical format ("resolve" them) when the testing process starts.
 This allows the executor’s constructor or `configure` method to be flexible in what data it accepts.
 For example, the canonical form of the `environments` property is an array of objects: